-Most GPS systems (other than very simplest) allow users to superimpose their position information onto a map created from a collection of geographical data that can be loaded into the GPS receiver.
-As the user moves through an area, the map is constantly updated keeping the user at the centre of the map.
-What transforms the data into a map (information) which can be understood is a small computer contained within the receiver device.
+Most GPS systems allow users to superimpose their position information onto a map created from a collection of geographical data that can be loaded into the GPS receiver.
+As the user moves through an area, the map is constantly updated, keeping the user at the centre of the map.
+What transforms the data into a map which can be understood (i.e. information) is a small computer contained within the receiver device.

-Figure 7 shows a GPS receiver manufactured by the American company Garmin for BMW motorcycles, and gives an example of how the GPS receiver's position is ‘placed’ at the centre of the map, indicating the current position and direction of the carrier.
+Figure 12 shows an example of a GPS receiver, and how the receiver’s position is ‘placed’ at the centre of the map, indicating the current position and direction of the carrier.

 What happens when a map is wholly inappropriate, e.g. when navigating in the dark, smoke or fog, or if the user has a visual impairment?
-In such situations oral directions are needed, meaning spoken words to describe both surroundings and the ‘features’ of a journey (left, right, straight ahead, crossroads, junction, and so on to describe both surroundings and the ‘features’ of a journey.
-While rare, it is possible for something like a GPS receiver to be programmed to give audible directions as an alternative (or supplement) to a map: ‘Proceed straight ahead for 100 metres before turning left 90 degrees into Porchester Road …’.
+In such situations oral directions are needed, meaning spoken words to describe both surroundings and the ‘features’ of a journey (left, right, straight ahead, crossroads, junction, and so on).
+Many navigation devices can give audible directions as an alternative/supplement to a map: ‘Proceed straight ahead for 100 metres before turning left 90 degrees into Porchester Road …’.

 Such devices are being further developed as hand-held aids for:

-members of the emergency services who may have to find their way around an unfamiliar building quickly in thick smoke and darkness, or district nurses trying to navigate to a patient, or emergency mountain rescue teams tracking to an individual who is lost.
+- members of the emergency services who may have to find their way around an unfamiliar building quickly in thick smoke and darkness, or district nurses trying to navigate to a patient, or emergency mountain rescue teams tracking to an individual who is lost.

 Since, in the case of buildings, GPS signals don’t work to a small enough scale and don’t penetrate into such structures, they can be supplemented by small local signal beacons or even bar codes on doors and in corridors.